PagerDuty/incident-response-docs/docs/training/incident_commander.md

     * Maintain a cadence, and provide regular updates to everyone on the call.
     * What's happening, what are we doing about it, etc.

+You should also familiarize yourself with how we handle [complex incidents](/before/complex_incidents.md).

 ## Deputy
 The deputy for an incident is generally the backup Incident Commander.
 However, as an Incident Commander, you may appoint one or more Deputies.
 Note that Deputy Incident Commanders must be as qualified as the Incident Commander, and that if a Deputy is assigned, he or she must be fully qualified to assume the Incident Commander’s position if required.